pySTEPS/pysteps/CONTRIBUTING.rst

 Check the `official documentation <https://black.readthedocs.io/en/stable/the_black_code_style.html>`_ for more information.

 **Docstrings**

-Every module, function, or class must have a docstring that describe its purpose and how to use it, following the conventions described in the `PEP 257 <https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings>`_ and the
+Every module, function, or class must have a docstring that describe its purpose and how to use it.
+The docstrings follows the conventions described in the `PEP 257 <https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings>`_ and the
 `Numpy's docstrings format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.